TIDES-transit/TIDES/CONTRIBUTING.md

 # Contributing to TIDES

 Thank you for contributing to the TIDES Project.
-This document the process for contributing to the project and documents the governance roles and approach for decision-making.
+This document outlines the process for contributing to the project and documents the governance roles and approach for decision-making.
 Where [TIDES Governance][TIDES-governance] and this document differ, the [TIDES Governance][TIDES-governance] shall take precedence.

 [contributor-registration]: https://forms.office.com/Pages/ResponsePage.aspx?id=i_a_3SpIc0WB4P74FWpP0Hpd6kyRp1VEg8rnx5-CwORUMFFGTzBYRktEMkJRWVg4Qlg3SkM0VEJKVi4u
 [TIDES-governance]: https://tides-transit.github.io/TIDES/governance/